bertofurth/Seagate-Central-Samba/README.md

 ### INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md
-This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries as it's input.
+This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries generated in the first set of instructions as it's input.

 The script modifies the supplied Seagate Central firmware image to include the samba binaries, appropriate configuration, and other information.
 The resultant image can be used to upgrade the Seagate Central via the web management interface.